Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 **(e) Implementation specification: Actions on notices of amendment.**
 A covered entity that is informed by another covered entity of an amendment to an individual's protected health information, in accordance with paragraph (c)(3) of this section, must amend the protected health information in designated record sets as provided by paragraph (c)(1) of this section.

-- Care or other notification purposes as provided in § 164.510;
+- care or other notification purposes as provided in § 164.510;
-- For national security or intelligence purposes as provided in § 164.512(k)(2);
+- (vi) For national security or intelligence purposes as provided in § 164.512(k)(2);
-- To correctional institutions or law enforcement officials as provided in § 164.512(k)(5);
+- (vii) To correctional institutions or law enforcement officials as provided in § 164.512(k)(5);

 **(f) Implementation specification: Documentation.**
 A covered entity must document the titles of the persons or offices responsible for receiving and processing requests for amendments by individuals and retain the documentation as required by § 164.530(j).

-- As part of a limited data set in accordance with § 164.514(e); or
+- (viii) As part of a limited data set in accordance with § 164.514(e); or
-- That occurred prior to the compliance date for the covered entity.
+- (ix) That occurred prior to the compliance date for the covered entity.

 **(2)(i)** The covered entity must temporarily suspend an individual's right to receive an accounting of disclosures to a health oversight agency or law enforcement official, as provided in § 164.512(d) or (f), if such agency or official provides the covered entity with a written statement that such an accounting to the individual would be reasonably likely to impede the agency's activities and specifying the time for which such a suspension is required.

 **(a) Standard: Right to an accounting of disclosures of protected health information.**
 (1) An individual has a right to receive an accounting of disclosures of protected health information made by a covered entity in the six years prior to the date on which the accounting is requested, except for disclosures:

-- Respectively, for the time specified by such agency or official, if such agency or official provides the covered entity with a written statement that such an accounting to the individual would be reasonably likely to impede the agency's activities and specifying the time for which such a suspension is required.
+- respectively, for the time specified by such agency or official, if such agency or official provides the covered entity with a written statement that such an accounting to the individual would be reasonably likely to impede the agency's activities and specifying the time for which such a suspension is required.

 **(2)** Except as otherwise provided by paragraphs (b)(3) or (b)(4) of this section, the accounting must include for each disclosure: